-PingER measurements are made by approximately 60 MAs.
+PingER measurements are made by aproximately 60 MAs(Measuring Agents).
+They make measurements to over 700 targets in 160 countires, i.e to an estimated 99% of the world's connected population.
 The measurement is done in cycles of roughly 30 minute intervals.
-In each cycle, a MA will issue 100 byte and 1000 byte ping requests to each target host in the list belonging to the concerned MA [7].
-The MA will stop sending ping requests when any of following condition hold true:- a) The MA has received 10 ping responses.
+In each cycle, a MA will issue a 100 byte and a 1000 byte ping request to each target host in the list belonging to the concerned MA(7).
+The MA will stop sending ping requests when either following condition holds true:-

-b) The MA has sent 30 ping requests.
+- a) The MA has received 10 ping responses. - b) The MA has sent 30 ping requests.

-Therefore Ping responses are recorded as N, where $0{<}{=}N{<}{=}10$ particular target.
-The recorded data for any ping set consists of: the MA name and its IP address; the target name and IP address; a time-stamp; the number of bytes in the ping request; the number of ping requests and responses (N); the minimum Round Trip Time (RTT) (Min_RTT), the average RTT (Avg_RTT) and maximum RTT (Max_RTT) of the N ping responses; followed by the N ping sequence numbers, followed by the N RTTs [6].
+Therefore Ping responses are recorded as N, where $0 \le N \le 10$ the MA name and its IP address; the target names and IP addresses; a time-stamp; the number of bytes in the ping request; the number of ping requests and responses (N); the minimum Round Trip Time (RTT) (Min\RTT), the average RTT (Avg\RTT) and maximum RTT (Max\RTT) of the N ping responses; followed by the N ping sequence numbers, followed by the N RTTs [6].